kaltura/playkit-android-kava/DOCUMENTATION.md

 * <a id="viewEvent"></a>VIEW - Collective event that represent report for every 10 seconds of active playback.
     - eventId = 99
     - Sent every 10 second of active playback(when player is paused, view timer should be paused/stopped).
-    - 30 seconds without VIEW event will reset KAVA session, so all the VIEW specific parameters should be reset also.
+    - 30 seconds without VIEW event will reset KAVA session, so all the VIEW [specific parameters](#endSessionResetParams) should be reset also.
-    - Server can notify Kava (via response field 'viewEventsEnabled' = false) to shut down VIEW events.
+    - Server can notify Kava (via response field ["viewEventsEnabled" = false](#serverResponse)) to shut down VIEW events.
 When it happens, VIEW events will be blocked from sending until server decides to enable VIEW events again.
     - Parameters to send:
         - [COMMON_PARAMS](#common_params)